cookiecutter/cookiecutter/docs/advanced/conditional_variables.rst

     }

 If the value of docker is 'yes' the two other variables will be added to the output.
-If the value of docker is 'no', the complete dictionary of "_if_use_docker" will be removed.
+If the value of docker is 'no', the complete dictionary of ``_if_use_docker`` will be removed.